Brett-Kennedy/AdditiveDecisionTree/README.md

 `
 pip install AdditiveDecisionTrees
 `

+## Local Interpretability

+In standard decision trees, local explanations (explanations of the prediction for a single instance) are presented as the path from the root to the leaf node where the instance ends, with each split point on the path leading to this final decision.
+However, this can be misleading and confusing, as very often multiple rules would be just as or more appropriate.
+As standard decision trees split each node based on a single feature, they select the split that has the greatest information gain.
+The fact that other splits using other features are nearly as useful and lead to similar, though less, information gain is lost, creating the impression that only the selected feature is relevant.
+So, as well as less stable trees, this process can lead to lower interpretability, which is removed with Additive Decision Trees.

 ## Pruning Algorithm
 The pruning algorihm executes after a tree, similar to a standard decision tree is constructed.
 The prunnig algorithm seeks to reduce significant sub-trees within the tree into single additive nodes, based on a small set of simple rules (comparable to the rule used in standard decsision trees, but such that the addititive nodes use multiple such rules).